 - Gardening is a Workout

 Gardening is hard work, but it’s also a workout!
 Lifting heavy bags of soil, getting on hands and knees and standing up again, trimming hedges, pulling up weeds and digging in the dirt are all ways to get your heart pumping and build strength.
 Gardening counts as moderate physical activity and especially for adults 65 and older, it’s one of the best ways to stay physically fit.

 Gardening outdoors or even by an open window can be a great way to soak in some sunlight.
 Vitamin D tends to be deficient in older adults, so finding ways to get some extra is always beneficial.
 Sunlight on the skin has been shown in studies to lower blood pressure, lift mood and improve sleep, so any excuse to get outside for a few hours a day is a healthy hobby.

 - Gardening is Great for Mental Health

 Gardening is great for mental health.
 Studies show just being around green vegetation gives us a sense of calm and boosts our mood, so a daily dose of gardening can become a great part of a self-care routine.
 With so much time spent in front of screens these days, gardening can be a welcome break from the monotony of staying inside.

-To get started gardening, there are guides online for almost any climate and any experience level.
+To get started growing vegetables, there are guides online for almost any climate and any experience level.
 To experience all these great benefits and more, look for a style guide to gardening that fits your home best and get to work!